Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 - Define tasks with descriptions, expected outputs, and dependencies

-- Define a crew (team of agents) with process type (sequential, hierarchical, or consensual)
+- Define a crew (team of agents) with a process type (sequential, hierarchical, or consensual)

 - Execute: CrewAI handles delegation, memory, and inter-agent communication